jw-coder84/CI-Project-Portfolio-1/README.md

 # **_Super Mario Bros.
 8-bit games - Project Portfolio 1_**

 The purpose of the website is to provide historical information about the Super Mario Bros. games that appeared on the first Nintendo home console.
-The site also includes video to demonstrate the gameplay of each title.
+The site also includes videos to demonstrate the gameplay of each title.

 ![Responsive images](read-me-files/responsive-update.png)